cloudfoundry/community/toc/rfc/README.md

 For RFCs where the outcome is an agreed Action Plan, you may want to update the RFC with meaningful status updates in new PRs.
 Once the plan is either complete or no longer relevant, it should be moved to the archived directory in a new PR.

+### Definitions

+#### Standards

+A standard is a repeatable, harmonised, agreed and documented way of doing something.
+Standards contain technical specifications or other precise criteria designed to be used consistently as a rule, guideline, or definition.

+#### Processes

+A process is a procedure, something you do in order to achieve a certain result.